 Trimetals make specialist cycle stores that offer effective protection from the weather and hide your prized mountain bike away from view.
 They come in various styles and can be used to secure other valuable items such as golf clubs and lawn mowers.
 The same company also market larger motorcycle stores that are large enough to shelter quad bikes and similar vehicles.
 In addition, Asgard manufacture bike stores to a slim design that allows easy access.

 Asgard manufacture secure storage units made from galvanised steel with a waterproof finish.
 The range includes holiday home and caravan stores that will fit into restricted areas that aren't being utilised, bicycle sheds including a double ended model for two bikes, gas bottle stores, home delivery boxes so that the postman doesn't have to leave parcels with your neighbour – leave it open and then it will lock after your parcel has been delivered - and school playground storage and lockers.

 Alternatively the larger models in the Biohort StoreMax range of utility storage boxes, with coated aluminium roll up shutters are big enough for a scooter or bicycle.
-Biohort Leisure Time boxes come in three sizes and are large enough to conceal seat cushions, sun beds, folding chairs and all sorts of different leisure articles.
+Biohort Leisure Time boxes come in four sizes and are large enough to conceal seat cushions, sun beds, folding chairs and all sorts of different leisure articles.
 The are rain proof, lockable, ventilated and have an integral steel floor.

 The range of Suncast storage solutions is exceptional.
 All the way from the US, they are low maintenance, good looking and durable.
 Attractive garden benches, seats and deck boxes with rattan or wickerwork decoration double up as storage spaces and are the ideal way to put garden essentials tidily out of sight.
 They also offer a variety of vertical and horizontal storage options in various sizes up to a 9 cubic metre capacity shed.